JustMarwa/Notification-and-Command-Center-NCC-/README.md

 # Notification-and-Command-Center-NCC-
-Notification Subsystem of the Penguin Deterrence Project
+The NCC subsystem is a Notification-Based Subsystem forming an integral part of the Penguin Deterrence Project for EEE4113.

+Other Subsytems are the Sensing subsystem and the Deterrence subsystem.